ugcs/GeoHammer/readme.txt

 - On Windows - run geohammer.exe or start.cmd
 - On macOS - open GeoHammer.app

-This software may collect anonymous usage statistics to help improve its functionality and performance.
-By using the software, you consent to the collection of such data.
+This software may collect anonymous usage statistics to improve its functionality and performance.
+By using GeoHammer, you consent to this data collection.
 No personally identifiable information is collected.